turingschool/front-end-curriculum/lessons/module-2/objects-and-prototype-chain.md

 With your partner, save all the data types that you can think of to variables.
 Using the console, check the `[[prototype]]` link via the dunder-proto.

-- What similiarties do you notice across data types?
+- What similarities do you notice across data types?
 What differences?
 - Can we say "everything is an object" in JavaScript?
 </section>